 Without a doubt, the key feature offered by AWR Design Environment that enabled TAS to create this design flow was the software’s well-developed API, which allowed designers to easily extend its functionalities to connect Microwave Office to different company data sources and to interact with other applications.
 Furthermore, tight integration between Microwave Office and the TAS environment was made possible thanks to the ability to inject database information into the XML libraries through custom properties.

 While the API was certainly key, there are several motivating factors that positively impacted our decision to choose AWR Design Environment:

 - The ability to extend and integrate capabilities through an API.

 - The ability to mix electrical models/sub-circuits with EM documents within a single circuit, while keeping a synchronized layout view.

 - The EM extraction capability, which allowed seamless EM simulation of critical components/parts of the circuits.

-- The ability to use EM simulators from other vendors, if needed, directly from within NI AWR Design Environment software.
+- The ability to use EM simulators from other vendors, if needed, directly from within AWR Design Environment software.